wilsonliaows/docs/recipes/start-and-stop.md

 1. Create or update a Salesforce account to create a trigger event, then click on test again.
 The recipe should pick up this trigger event as it fits the criteria of an account that has been created or updated since 1 January 2017, midnight.

 2. Make a copy of the recipe, and change the since date to an earlier date where you know there will be trigger events.
-For example, if I know that I have a Salesforce account created on 31 December 2016, 10.30pm, I can set the copied recipe's since date to earlier than 31 December 2017, 10.30pm, to guarantee that IO have at least 1 trigger event to pick up.
+For example, if I know that I have a Salesforce account created on 31 December 2016, 10.30pm, I can set the copied recipe's since date to earlier than 31 December 2017, 10.30pm, to guarantee that I have at least 1 trigger event to pick up.

 If the test mode found trigger events, it picks up and processes the first trigger event.
 As trigger events are processed in chronological order, the earliest event will be processed.
 If you click on test again, it will process the next trigger event in chronological order, and so on.